cyroxis/android_img_resizer/README.md

 ## How To use it

-In the Android Project directory (PATH that has a AndroidManifest.xml) file please type:
+In the Android Project directory type:

 ```
 cd <PROJECT_PATH>